aaronwhitesell/cspost/_posts/2019-02-25-validating-text-fields-with-regular-expressions.md

 <div>Finally, end your regular expression by asserting its position at the end of a newline.
 This will keep your phone number from matching something like 123-456-7890otherData.</div>

 ## Validating a Text Field
 With your regular expression in hand, you are ready to validate the telephone number in CSPro.
-In the postproc of the telephone number's PROC assign the regular expression you created above to a string variable named regex.
 Call regexmatch passing in the telephone number and the regular expression.
 If 0 is returned then display an error message and re-enter.
 This allows the interviewer to correct the telephone number.
 Otherwise, if 1 is returned, do nothing and let the interview continue.

 <div style="margin: 0px; padding: 1em;
             border-radius: 3px;